 The longest drop is the ‘Devil’s Throat’, with a drop of 262 feet – in comparison, the longest drop in Niagara Falls is 203 feet.
 Not only do the falls offer an astounding spectacle themselves, but the surrounding national parks are also home to a huge range of flora and fauna.

 When you’re planning your next trip, don’t forget international travel insurance, to ensure you’re protected.
-If you’ll be ticking off multiple trips from your travel bucket list, you might benefit from annual worldwide travel insurance – save yourself time and money with one policy that will cover you for all your trips.
+If you’ll be ticking off multiple trips from your travel bucket list, you might benefit from Annual Multi Trip Travel Insurance – save yourself time and money with one policy that will cover you for all your trips.
 Get a quote for your travel insurance or contact us to speak to our expert advisers.